ResolvingConflict/NagornoKarabakh/Methods/Readme.md

 1. What visions does the Participants have for the future?

 ## Conflict analysis tools used
-1. Conflict timeline
+1. Conflict timeline (Simon Fisher)
-1. Conflict tree
+1. Conflict tree (Simon Fisher)
 1. Conflict mapping (Paul Wehr)
 1. Conflict escalation model (Friedrich Glasl)
 1. Inmedio's conflict perspective analysis
-1. Needs-Fears Mapping
+1. Needs-Fears Mapping (CSS Conflict Analysis Tools)

 ## What observations do we have about the Participants?